pellcorp/creality-wiki/docs/cartographer.md

 #### Recalibrating

+!!! note

+    If you are setting up a new printer with Simple AF and you have never calibrated it, you can skip this section

 If you are **recalibrating**, the follow SAVE_CONFIG sections should be removed:

 - [scanner model default]
 - [scanner]
 - [axis_twist_compensation]
 - [bed_mesh]

-If you are setting up a new printer with Simple AF and you have never calibrated it, you can skip this section

 !!! warn